Smudge202/smudge202.github.io/_posts/2018-01-17-monogame-di.md

 The `Initialize` method on the `UAPGameWindow` class is also very involving, not to mention `internal` so is otherwise not visible to us.

 Once the XNA components are configured, MonoGame goes on to instantiate our `Game1` class (passed as a generic `T`), then complain (by throwing an exception) if you don't set the `graphicsDeviceManager` property (which is also `internal`...) before calling the public `Run` method on the inherited `Game` class.
+Remember this bit because it'll become important later.

 The reason I keep highlighting these `internal` members is it means, unless we're writing code in the same assembly as MonoGame, or MonoGame for some reason exposes it's internal members to our code using an `InternalsVisibleTo` attribute, we can only *access* those classes via reflection, and doing so would not be type safe.
 This is a *huge* problem with regards to extensibility because it makes it either impossible or very *unsafe* to extend and change behaviours.